syncfusion-content/windowsforms-docs/WindowsForms/Grid/How-To/Common/CommonDocmentnot/How-to-Hide-Custom-Option-in-the-FilterBar-DropDown.md

 ---
 layout: post
-title: How to Hide Custom Option in the FilterBar DropDown
+title: How to Hide Custom Option in the FilterBar DropDown | WindowsForms | Syncfusion
 description: how to hide custom option in the filterbar dropdown
 platform: WindowsForms
 control: GridGrouping